-INTEGRITY/SASKATOON SERVICE - Wednesday, June 11, 7:30 pm.
+INTEGRITY/SASKATOON Meeting: Wednesday, September 10, 7:30 pm.
 St. John's Anglican Cathedral Hall, 816 Spadina Cres.
 East, Saskatoon.
-Group for the LGBTQ community and friends.
-Includes worship open to all, followed by LGBTQ reflections and a social/refreshment time.
-All are welcome!
-For Info Contact: Tom & Rose Rogers 306-491-3315, Web site: www.integritysaskatoon.blogspo
+Group for the GLBTT community and friends.
+Includes worship open to all, followed by GLBTT reflections and a social/refreshment hour.
+All persons of good will are welcome!
+For Info Contact: Tom & Rose Rogers 306-491-3315, Web site:www.integritysaskatoon.blogspo

 Tom Rogers with Integrity Saskatoon is optimistic when it comes to Uganda's new anti-gay law.